Compliance & Regulations

 Questions worth asking before you specify a barrier

-Ask your builder, designer, or local authority whether the residence can count as part of the enclosure, whether doors facing the pool trigger additional protective measures, and whether there are material or operating requirements for movable barriers.
+Ask your builder, designer, or local authority whether the residence can count as part of the enclosure, whether doors facing the pool trigger additional alarm requirements, and whether there are material or operating requirements for movable barriers.
 Also ask what documentation should be retained after installation.
-In premium projects, that paperwork matters.
 Inspectors, insurers, and future buyers all value a clear compliance record.

 Permanent fence, removable fence, or retractable system?